 Rodha – Confining, restraining, disciplining, not allow to roam aimlessly

-Western way of thinking and yoga, can we combine these two?
+The western way of thinking and yoga, can we combine these two?
 Yes!
-But it is absolutely necessary that we read and practice yoga through the path that the sacred texts (shastras) are giving to us.
-A teacher that has influenced a lot my practice the last year, Gregor Maehle insists at one of his books about the significance of the sacred texts, especially from the side of the teachers but also for the practitioners.
+But it is absolutely necessary that we read and practice yoga through the path that the sacred texts (Shastras) are giving to us.
+A teacher that has influenced a lot my practice the last year, Gregor Maehle insists on one of his books about the significance of the sacred texts, especially from the side of the teachers but also for the practitioners.
 We have the duty to teach and be taught (because we are responsible also for that choice) by studying the sacred texts.
 One of the most important reasons is ego, I didn’t said all this for you to listen to me, and place me on a throne, and feed my ego.
-You and me wouldn’t be here today if we weren’t walking the path on the backs of those holy giants, that they probably were much better yogis than us.
+You and I wouldn’t be here today if we weren’t walking the path on the backs of those holy giants, that they probably were much better yogis than us.

 In our era yoga is targeted on the physical part (asana) and for sure this is an important and significant part, you can’t go further without asana.
-Also, a lot of people come to yoga to relax and to deal with stress, this is also accepted, all these the beautiful body, mental health etc. are side effects that they will come, but they are not the final goal.
+Also, a lot of people come to yoga to relax and to deal with stress, this is also accepted, all these the beautiful body, mental health, etc. are side effects that they will come, but they are not the final goal.
 The side effects are coming through the practice so there are no distractions and so on, the path will open to liberation (Samadhi).
-The body becomes a perfect vehicle that doesn’t distract us with diseases, pains or discomfort and so the goal is to stop the identification with the body, because if our body asks for attention we can’t go further.
+The body becomes a perfect vehicle that doesn’t distract us with diseases, pains or discomfort and so the goal is to stop the identification with the body because if our body asks for attention we can’t go further.
 Now imagine our body to ask for more attention by wanting to be more beautiful, sexier, more spoiled…

-From the five layers (Pancha Koshas), often presented as an onion that you peel off to reach the centre, that’s where the Supreme Self is hiding, the first three of these are the ones we work with because there are blockades that need to be healed:
+From the five layers (Pancha Koshas), often presented as an onion that you peel off to reach the center, that’s where the Supreme Self is hiding, the first three of these are the ones we work with because there are blockades that need to be healed: